picmi/help/docs/business/faqs.md

 ## Billing

-::: faq What should I do if I mistakenly send an application to the wrong person and they accept it?
+::: faq What should I do if I mistakenly send an application to the wrong person (or the wrong application to someone), and they accept it?
-You will need to cancel the application and talk to us.
+It is recommended that you Terminate the application (and add a status message) and talk to us to ensure you get a credit.
 See [handling mistaken application invitations](about-picmi/billing.md#handling-mistaken-application-invitations)
 :::